 The 3D printing technology is undergoing a rapid innovation phase.
 New technologies are emerging and corresponding support products and services are developing.
-With the need to make the technology faster and more efficient, HP Inc., invented and developed the Multi Jet Fusion (MJF) Technology.
-This technology is lauded by most industry experts and is up to 10 times faster than its competitors.
+With the need to make the technology faster and more efficient Hewlett-Packard (HP), invented and developed the Multi Jet Fusion (MJF) Technology.
+This technology is lauded by most industry experts for its Voxel-level control and its speed that is up to 10 times faster than its competitors.

 In this article, we explain the Multi Jet Fusion (MJF) Technology in detail.
 But before that, we will cover a similar technology, Binder Jetting and even the concept of Voxel-level printing.